phantombuster/nickjs/PHANTOMJS.md

 touch src/myNewBot.js
 ```

 **Step 3:** We'll create a Babel configuration file `.babelrc` at the root of our project.
-We exclude some plugins so that `evaluate()` calls work on the pages we're going to scrape/automate.
+We exclude some plugins so that `evaluate()` calls work better on the pages we're going to scrape/automate.

 ```json
 {